Webhook Integration for Developers

 timestamp: new Date(event.timestamp),

-event_type: event.event_type,
+event_type: event.type,

-user_id: event.user_id,
+user_id: event.user?.id,

-username: event.username,
+username: event.user?.username,

-ip_address: event.ip_address,
+ip_address: event.user?.ip_address,

-realm: event.realm,
+realm: event.realm?.name,

 details: event.details,